Shakeskeyboarde/wurk/README.md

   - Exclude private workspaces.
 - `--no-public`
   - Exclude public workspaces.
-- `--no-order`
+- `--no-wait`
-  - Do not order workspaces by interdependency.
-This should not be used for build-like or publish-like commands where interdependency matters.
-It may be useful for watch-like commands which need to run simultaneously in all (selected) workspaces.
+  - Do not wait for workspace dependencies to finish processing before processing dependents.
 - `--no-prefix`
   - Do add prefixes to command output.